KikodaCode/kikoda-cdk-constructs/README.md

 ### AWS CDK
 The Kikoda Constructs library currently only supports AWS CDK v2.

-Add this to your CDK stack:
+Add this to your CDK stack to create a new Cloudfront/S3 backed website:

 ```typescript
 import { Website } from '@kikoda/cdk-constructs';